rohit2004khandelwal/LifeSync/README.md

 ## 📖 About LifeSync
 LifeSync is an **AI-powered digital well-being platform** designed to help individuals build healthier tech habits, reduce digital fatigue, and foster meaningful offline connections.
 Unlike traditional apps that just track screen time, LifeSync **leverages AI & ML to analyze behavioral patterns, provide personalized nudges, and sync user lifestyle goals with mindful digital usage.**

-Our solution is **future-ready and sustainable**, aligned with the **CodeVeda hackathon theme of innovation for a sustainable tomorrow**.
+Our solution is **future-ready and sustainable**.
 LifeSync not only enhances personal health but also promotes societal well-being by encouraging balanced use of technology.

 ---